Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 Decision-Making Speed Comparison

-Our data showed solo founders reaching their first paying customer on average 2.3 months faster than co-founded teams.
+Our data showed solo founders reaching their first paying customer on average score locked months faster than co-founded teams.
 At the micro-SaaS stage, 2.3 months can be the difference between finding product-market fit and running out of motivation.

 This speed advantage is most pronounced in niches with high timing scores (7+), where the competitive window matters and being first to capture a community creates durable advantages.